Wenzel/wenzel.github.io/_posts/2018-04-10-live_memory_forensics_rekall.md

 It's your turn now, try your favorite `Rekall` plugin, and enjoy the pleasure of live memory forensics without memory dump !

+Note1: You may need to `export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/lib"`.

-Note: a more general syntax is available, you can skip the hypervisor:
+Note2: a more general syntax is available, you can skip the hypervisor:

     vmi:///windows_7

 `KVM` will be automatically detected !